kapteyn-astro/kapteyn/SPHINX/celestialbackground.rst

 Supergalactic coordinates
 -------------------------

-Supergalactic equator is conceptually defined by the plane of the local (Virgo-Hydra-Centaurus) supercluster, and the origin of supergalactic longitude is at the intersection of the supergalactic and galactic planes.
+The Supergalactic equator is conceptually defined by the plane of the local (Virgo-Hydra-Centaurus) supercluster, and the origin of supergalactic longitude is at the intersection of the supergalactic and galactic planes.
 According to Corwin (1994) the